Tax Rates 2010/2011

 - Van benefit £3,000

-- The charges will not apply if a ‘restricted private use condition’ is met throughout the year.
+- The charges do not apply to certain environmentally friendly vans or if a ‘restricted private use condition’ is met throughout the year.

 Main Social Security Benefits